“The land is so barren and the passes so high that only our fiercest enemies or our best friends would want to visit us.”

 12. Hundar Sand Dunes: A desert is probably incomplete it doesn’t have dunes, be it a cold mountain desert like Ladakh.
 Spread over an elevation of more than 13000 feet, the stunning sand dunes of Hunder look even more picturesque with the backdrop of snow-clad rugged mountain peaks.
 We will have an option to take a Bactrian Camel ride during our visit to Hundar Sand Dunes.

 13. Pangong Lake: Pangong Lake doesn’t need any introduction to someone who has been wanting to visit Ladakh.
 Shimmering at an altitude of 14270 feet, and 134 km in length the lake is completely frozen during winter.
-Not to mention that 60% of the length of the lake lies in China only.
+Not to mention that 60% of the length of the lake lies in China.
 It’s a saline water lake and is known to keep changing colors.
-Did we tell you that we are going to spend a FULL MOON night at Pangong Lake?
-Be ready to spend a fairytale night at the lake.
+Be ready to spend a fairytale (cold though) night at the lake.

 14. Chang La: Located at an elevation of 17590 feet, Chang La is one of the highest mountains passes and the highest motorable roads in the world.
 The mighty pass is guarded and maintained by Indian Army due to its proximity to Indo-China border.
 A drive through Chang La is going to give us an adrenaline rush.
 It’s covered with snow throughout the year.